Moderate Means Program

 Become an Intern – Apply Today

 All UW Law students (JD, MJ, LLM and LLLT) are invited to apply to become a volunteer intern.
-UW Law Moderate Means Programs is recruiting interns now for spring and summer 2018.
-Please submit a letter of interest and resume to Ann Spangler at email@example.com by April 5, 2018.
+UW Law Moderate Means Programs is recruiting interns now for Fall 2018.
+Please submit a letter of interest and resume to Ann Spangler at firstname.lastname@example.org by Monday, October 8, 2018.

 As part of the Moderate Means Program, students interview potential clients to collect information and evaluate cases.
 After it is determined that a case is appropriate for the program, students reach out to participating attorneys and hand the case files and client off to the attorney.